Translation of this article:

 Every cyclist has an ideal "cadence" (pedaling speed), and an ideal amount of resistance from the pedals.
 When you are pedaling at your ideal cadence, you are putting out the greatest amount of power that you are able to sustain efficiently.
 You select your cadence by shifting gears.
 The gear needed to allow your "ideal" cadence will depend on the slope of the road, the wind conditions, and your own condition at any given time.

-"Higher" gears put more resistance on the pedals.
+"Higher" or "harder" gears put more resistance on the pedals.
 If you select a gear that is too high for the conditions, it will force you into a slower cadence.

 Pedaling slower than your ideal cadence is wasteful of energy.
 You also run a higher risk of muscle strains and joint damage, particularly to the knees and hips.

-"Lower" gears make the pedals easy to turn, so it becomes easier to spin to a fast cadence.
+"Lower" or "easier" gears make the pedals easy to turn, so it becomes easier to spin to a fast cadence.

 Pedaling faster than your ideal cadence can allow you to generate an extra burst of speed, but you will tire yourself out too soon if you try to maintain an excessively fast cadence.